 - Differences in the structure and/or volume of the brain (Hazlett et al., 2017), such as an abnormal extension of the brain’s surface area (Shen et al., 2017), are potential biomarkers.
 Studies have found that the extent of these differences is linked to the severity of ASD symptoms (Yang et al., 2016).
 FMRI scans can identify such differences before ASD symptoms become apparent; while biomarkers can be detected in infancy (Hazlett et al., 2017), they remain present throughout life (van Rooij et al., 2017).

-- Brain activity signaling differences in sensory processing of young children with ASD can become an early marker of ASD before behavioral symptoms become apparent (Small and Pelphrey, 2015).
+- Brain activity signaling differences in sensory processing of young autistic children can become an early marker of ASD before behavioral symptoms become apparent (Small and Pelphrey, 2015).
 As electroencephalogram (EEG) recordings do not require language or overt attention from the subject, they have potential to become a routine screening measure even in newborns.

 - We are currently testing whether neural and physiological differences in habituation to audiovisual stimuli are potential biomarkers for autism in young children.